If the Universal Clipboard is not working on Mac or iPhone, you can find below the steps to troubleshoot and fix this problem on both devices.

 Sometimes, the problem is due to a glitch in either WiFi or Bluetooth Network on any of the two devices.

-On Mac: Select WiFi Icon located at top-right corner and disable WiFi.
+On Mac: Select the WiFi Icon located at top-right corner and disable WiFi.
 Similarly, select Bluetooth Icon located at to-right corner and disable Bluetooth.

 Wait for 30 seconds and enable back both WiFi and Bluetooth on your Mac.